ibm-cloud-docs/maximo-application-suite/troubleshoot.md

 There could be several reasons for deployment to fail.
 For example, if an invalid license file is entered, then it will show the following message:
-License key file is missing required MAS product features.
+License key file is missing required MAS product features in the pipeline task log.
-{: codeph}

-in the pipeline task log.
 Other examples are, if incorrect or non-existing storage class is entered.
 If file storage class is not entered then internal DB2 installation will fail.
 Deployment will also fail if you try to create the same {{site.data.keyword.prodname_imas_full}} instance on your {{site.data.keyword.redhat_openshift_notm}} cluster by passing the existing {{site.data.keyword.prodname_imas_short}} instance Id value to **input variable > mas_instance_id**.
-{: tsResolve}
+{: codeph}